Benjamin-Poignard/sparse-copula/README.md

 - The simulation results provided in Table 2, Section 5.2: the replicator should execute program *simulations_sparse_conditional.m*.

-- The simulation experiment displayed in Figure 1, Appendix: the replicator should execute program *sensitivity_case_1.m* and *sensitivity_case_2.m*.
+- The simulation experiment displayed in Figure 1, Figure 2, Figure 3 and Figure 4: the replicator should execute program *sensitivity_case_1.m* to replicate Figure 1 and Figure 2 and *sensitivity_case_2.m* to replicate Figure 3 and Figure 4.

 # Software requirements